ShinyQ/NextJS_Crypto-Coin-Porto-Tracker-Frontend/README.md

 # Cryptocurrency Portfolio Tracker

-Modern cryptocurrency portfolio tracking application built with Next.js 15 and TypeScript.
+Cryptocurrency portfolio tracking application built with Next.js 15 and TypeScript.
 This application provides a monitoring cryptocurrency investments and tracking portfolio performance.

 ## Features